sekika/kaidoku/dev/README.rst

 To do, or not to do?
 -----------------

-- Show the number of the last move with different color
 - Implement additional logics
-- Change order?
-Pointing, naked, XY-wing, X-wing, Hidden?
-Analyze frequency.
 - Adjust level parameters
 - Check in different environment
 - When creating, ask if data is copied to datadir